OpenNTI/nti.docs.platform.enduser/adminguide/ClientStartGuide.rst

 Your Site
 ---------------------

-Your Project Manager should have already walked you through the basics of your new site, but let's take another look.
+Although you've probably already seen an example of our site, let's take another look:

 When your clients first arrive at your URL, they will view your **login page**.